Firstcard

 High approval rates

-Store Credit Cards: Department stores and retailers often have lower approval requirements than traditional banks.
-However, interest rates are typically high, so only use them if you can pay in full monthly.
+• Store credit cards.
+Department stores and retailers often have lower approval thresholds than traditional banks.
+Interest rates tend to run high, so only use them for purchases you can pay in full each month.

-Cards with No Annual Fee: Look for any card advertising no annual fee.
-Avoid cards with high annual fees—$95+ doesn't make sense when you're managing cash carefully.
+• Cards with no annual fee.
+Look for any card advertising a $0 annual fee.
+Cards that charge $95+ rarely make sense if you're managing every dollar carefully.

 Using Credit to Build Financial Stability